Princess of Wales’s parents attend day eight of Wimbledon

 The Princess of Wales’s parents, Sir Lenny Henry and Michael McIntyre were among the notable names to attend the eighth day of Wimbledon.

-Carole and Michael Middleton were seen at the tennis championships on Monday morning, amid an overcast start to the day.
+Carole and Michael Middleton were seen in the Royal Box of the tennis championships on Monday.

 Kate, who attended the finals weekend of last year’s championships, is the patron of the All England Lawn Tennis Club.